Eisenhower School faculty come from diverse backgrounds serving defense, government, private industry and research concerns attaining senior status.

-At ICAF, he has been active in the design of the economics curriculum and developed the International Strategic Economics Exercise based on the Oxford Economics Macroeconomic Model.
-He has worked in the Materials, Biotech, Environment, and Weapons Industry Studies, the Canada and Mexico RSS programs, advised on the structure of the Industry Studies Program and currently leads the Information and Communications Technology Industry Study.
+At the Eisenhower School, he has been active in the design of the economics curriculum and the Industry Studies Program.
+He has worked in the Materials, Biotech, Environment, Weapons and Information and Communications Technology Industry Studies, and the Canada and Mexico RSS programs.
+His current research interest is in microeconomic efficiency and performance management in the federal government.

 Professor King is a graduate of the Canadian Military Staff Colleges in Kingston (Army) and Toronto (Joint), the Industrial College of the Armed Forces, and holds a diploma from the National Defence College of Canada.
 He holds a Bachelor of Commerce (Bus.
 Admin.), a Master of Public Administration (George Washington University), is currently ABD at Virginia Tech and is a professionally qualified management accountant.
-He is a member of the CATO Institute, the National Association of Business Economists, the National Economics Club, the American Society of Public Administration, and the Society of Management Accountants of Ontario.
+He maintains membership in the CATO Institute, the National Association of Business Economists, the National Economics Club, and the American Society of Public Administration.

 Prior to joining DHS, Dr. King taught explosives for the US Department of Justice and conducted vulnerability assessments and developed emergency response plans for the Pentagon Reservation, US House of Representatives, US Capitol Police Board, and critical infrastructure across the nation.
 His prior experience includes working as a local law enforcement officer and he also has over 20 years of experience as a firefighter and EMT-Paramedic.
 He still remains active as a volunteer fire officer and nationally registered EMT-Paramedic.
 In addition to numerous firefighting, emergency medical services, law enforcement, technical rescue, and hazardous materials related certifications; Mr. King is board certified in security management as a Certified Protection Professional (CPP), certified in homeland security, level five (CHS-V), Certified Scrum Master in agile project management, a certified GIS Professional (GISP), and is a Project Management Professional (PMP).
 Steve is currently the Chair of the American Board for Certification in Infrastructure Protection.